 Your knees are essential to performing everyday movements.
 They stabilize you when you’re standing and help propel you forward when you’re running.
 They enable movement when you bend, and they absorb shock with each step you take.

-The knee is a very complex joint.
+The knee replacement is a very complex joint.
 Each knee has several bones, ligaments, and muscles that need to function correctly and work optimally for the joint to work well.
 A problem with any component of the knee can make even the most ordinary physical activity painful to perform.

 We feel pain in our knees when the individual components deteriorate with age or become damaged during an injury.
 Knee pain may also occur due to disorders that cause inflammation.
 Other symptoms usually accompany the pain, such as stiffness, swelling, tenderness, or a burning sensation.